-As of December 31, 2014, the unpaid principal balance of the residential mortgage loans, which we have originated and sold, but retained the servicing rights was \$359.3 million.
+As of December 31, 2015, the unpaid principal balance of residential mortgage loans, which we have originated and sold, but retained the servicing rights was \$358.9 million.
 Although these loans are generally sold on a non-recourse basis, except for breaches of customary seller representations and warranties, we may have to repurchase residential mortgage loans in cases where we breach such representations or warranties or the other terms of the sale, such as where we fail to deliver required documents or the documents we deliver are defective.
 Investors also may require the repurchase of a mortgage loan when an early payment default underwriting review reveals significant underwriting deficiencies, even if the mortgage loan has subsequently been brought current.
 Repurchase demands are typically reviewed on an individual loan by loan basis to validate the claims made by the investor and to determine if a contractually required repurchase event has occurred.
 We seek to reduce and manage the risks of potential repurchases or other claims by mortgage loan investors through our underwriting, quality assurance and servicing practices, including good communications with our residential mortgage investors.

-In 2014, the Company was required to repurchase one loan with a principal balance of \$0.4 million as a result of the representation and warranty provisions contained in the Company's sale agreements with Fannie Mae.
-This loan was current as to principal and interest at the time of repurchase.
-The Company repurchased no residential mortgage loans in 2013 and one loan in 2012 with a principal balance of \$0.3 million that was current as to principal and interest at the time of repurchase.
-At December 31, 2014, the Company had one pending repurchase request related to representation and warranty provisions.
+In 2015, as a result of the representation and warranty provisions contained in the Company's sale agreements with Fannie Mae, the Company was required to repurchase two loans with an aggregate principal balance of \$287 thousand that were current as to principal and interest at the time of repurchase and reimburse Fannie Mae approximately \$37 thousand related to a make whole request.
+The Company repurchased one loan in 2014 with a principal balance of \$387 thousand that was current as to principal and interest at the time of repurchase.
+At December 31, 2015, the Company had two pending repurchase requests related to representation and warranty provisions.